SeanHwangG/test/software.md

   * Planning poker to decide estimates
   * In BDD, disambiguating user stories using sequence and special cases (multiple scenarios per story)
   * BDD is covered by matching automated story test
+  * [ex]
+    As a person who like to walk: Who will benefit from the feature?
+    I want to have an accurate measure of the distance I traveled: Not a system capability (task) So that I can see how far I walk every day: Benefit in the world

+> Break following user story into two

-> Scenario 1: Favorite a New Route
+* Scenario 1: Favorite a New Route
   * Given that the user is on the Save Route screen
   * And they are saving a route named “RouteA”
   * When the user presses the “Favorite” button
   * And then they press the “Save” button
   * Then the app should go to the Routes page
   * And “RouteA” should be shown as a favorite

-* As a person who like to walk
-  * Who will benefit from the feature?
-* I want to have an accurate measure of the distance I traveled
-  * Not a system capability (task)
-* So that I can see how far I walk every day
-  * Benefit in the world

-> Break following user story into two
+* Good
   * As a user I want to message a nearby buddy so that we can meet up.  →
   * As an initiator I want to send invitation to a nearby buddy so that we can meet up
   * As a user I want to receive messages so that we can meet up

 ## Tools